markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/comfort & clean.md

                        <b>Summary:</b>
         <br>

-    The student reviews indicate a range of issues related to comfort and cleanliness at the university.
-Concerns about the weather, including cold, heat, humidity, and rain, are frequently mentioned, affecting both the comfort of the students and the condition of the facilities.
-The dormitories are a particular point of contention, with numerous comments about their size, cleanliness, and general state of disrepair.
-Problems with pests such as mice, rats, and cockroaches are noted, as well as issues with mold.
-The common areas, including bathrooms and showers, are reported to be unclean and not maintained well.
-Additionally, the university's facilities, such as the gym and library, are described as too small and often overcrowded.
-The fluctuating weather also seems to exacerbate the discomfort experienced by students.
+The student reviews indicate a range of concerns primarily focused on the quality and condition of the dormitories and the impact of weather on student comfort.
+The dorms are described as varying widely in quality, with some being modern and others in disrepair.
+Issues such as overcrowding, cleanliness, and maintenance problems like mold and pests are mentioned.
+The weather also seems to affect student comfort, with complaints about the heat, humidity, and cold, as well as the inconvenience of rain and unpredictable weather patterns.
+The reviews suggest that the university's housing and facilities may not be meeting the expectations of the students in terms of comfort and cleanliness.

         <br>
         <br>